vpenso/scripts/docs/slurm/config.md

     […]
     AccountingStorageType=accounting_storage/slurmdbd

-The option `association` prevents users without an associated account in the database to access the cluster.
-Following error message will displayed:

-    error: Unable to allocate resources: Invalid account or account/partition combination specified

-The `limit` option enforces resource limits defined in the accounts database.

 ### Backfill

 _Backfill scheduler will start lower priority jobs if doing so does not delay the expected start time of any higher priority job._